- Funding the cooperation with Brazil

 Alongside national funding institutions such as CNPq, CAPES and FINEP, the Brazilian research funding landscape also includes research sponsors at state level such as FAPESP in São Paulo, for example.
 Germany is collaborating with all of the institutions mentioned above.

-The DAAD and the DFG also offer specific funding programmes with Brazilian partners.
+The Humboldt-Foundation (AvH), the German Academic Exchange Service (DAAD) and the German Research Foundation (DFG) also offer specific funding programmes with Brazilian partners.

+Brazil is the eighth largest economy in the world.
 In recent years, Brazil has expanded its role in shaping regional and global policies.
-The country has also stabilised economically and today is the seventh largest economy in the world.
+The country has also stabilised economically.
 Its relationship with Germany has a broad foundation.
-Around 1,600 German companies reside in Brazil and generate around 16% of the industrial gross domestic product.
+Around 1,600 German companies reside in Brazil and generate around 10% of the industrial gross domestic product.
 Greater São Paulo is the world’s largest German industrial location outside Germany.

 Ties with developing Latin American nations on matters of research, technology and education are being systematically strengthened by the German government.
-The “Action plan of the German-Brazilian Strategic Partnership” highlights the Science and Technology Cooperation (STC) as an important pillar of the relationship between the countries.
+The 'Action plan of the German-Brazilian Strategic Partnership' highlights the Science and Technology Cooperation (STC) as an important pillar of the relationship between the two countries.

-The BMBF has sponsored the construction of the atmosphere observation tower ATTO (Amazonian Tall Tower Observation Facility) in the heart of Brazil’s Amazon region with EUR 4.5 million.
+The BMBF has sponsored the construction of the atmosphere observation tower ATTO (Amazonian Tall Tower Observation Facility) in the heart of Brazil’s Amazon region with EUR 5.2 million.
 The tower is 325 metres high and was built under difficult conditions in the rainforest.
 A great expense that should pay off in the long term.
-German and Brazilian scientists will use the highly sensitive measuring equipment to observe the relationship between the climate, atmospheric chemistry and the rainforest.
+Since 2017, German and Brazilian scientists have used the highly sensitive measuring equipment to observe the relationship between the climate, atmospheric chemistry and the rainforest.
 The findings will enable us to better predict developments of our climate in the future.

-A workshop on “Value created from biological resources” in São Paulo and a fact-finding mission funded by the International Bureau (IB) were starting points for a German-Brazilian initiative in bioeconomics.
-The IB supported the BMBF in identifying topics and partners to internationalise the strategy “Bioeconomics 2030” in Brazil.
-Since 2014, the Federal Ministry of Research has funded four projects with Brazil in the context of the funding programme „Bioeconomics International“.
-The two countries want to expand their collaboration in this area further.
+A workshop on 'Value created from biological resources' in São Paulo and a fact-finding mission funded by the International Bureau (IB) were starting points for a German-Brazilian initiative in bioeconomics.
+The IB supported the BMBF in identifying topics and partners to internationalise the strategy 'Bioeconomics 2030' in Brazil.
+Since 2014, the German Federal Ministry of Research has funded 20 projects with Brazil in the context of the funding programme 'Bioeconomy International'.
+The two countries intend to further expand their collaboration in this area.